hiepsieunhan/CS3210-1718-assignment-2/README.md

 # CS3210 Semester 2 AY2017-18

-### Assignment 2
+### Assignments

-This project is about making parallel program to simulate a football match, using MPI
+Assignment2: Making parallel program to simulate a football match, using MPI
+Assignment3: NDVIA with CUDA